 - An inherited bleeding disorder called vitamin K-dependent clotting factors deficiency (VKCFD).
-Taking vitamin K by mouth or injecting it intravenously (by IV) helps prevent bleeding in individuals with VKCFD.
+Taking vitamin K by mouth or as an injection into the vein can help prevent bleeding in people with VKCFD.

 - Reversing the effects of too much warfarin used to prevent blood clotting.
-Taking vitamin K1 by mouth or as in injection into the vein can counteract too much anticoagulation caused by warfarin.
-However, injecting vitamin K1 under the skin does not seem to be effective.
-Taking vitamin K along with warfarin also seems to help stabilize blood clotting time in people taking warfarin, especially those who have low vitamin K levels.
+Taking vitamin K1 by mouth or as in injection into the vein can reverse too much blood clotting caused by warfarin.
+However, injecting vitamin K1 under the skin does not seem to work.
+Taking vitamin K along with warfarin also seems to help stabilize blood clotting time in people taking warfarin.
+It works best in people who have low vitamin K levels.

 Possibly Ineffective for...

 - Bleeding within the fluid-filled areas (ventricles) of the brain (intraventricular hemorrhage).
-Giving vitamin K to women at risk for very preterm births might reduce the severity of intraventricular hemorrhage in preterm infants.
-However, it does not seem to prevent intraventricular hemorrhage nor the brain injuries associated with intraventricular hemorrhage.
+Giving vitamin K to women at risk for very preterm births does not seem to prevent bleeding in the brain of preterm infants.
+It also doesn't seem to reduce the risk of nerve injury caused by these bleeds.

 Insufficient Evidence to Rate Effectiveness for...

 - Breast cancer.
-Population research suggests that higher dietary intake of vitamin K2 is linked with a lower risk of developing breast cancer.
+Research suggests that higher dietary intake of vitamin K2 is linked with a lower risk of developing breast cancer.

 - Cystic fibrosis.
 People with cystic fibrosis can have low levels of vitamin K due to problems digesting fat.
 Taking a combination of vitamins A, D, E, and K seems to improve vitamin K levels in people with cystic fibrosis who have trouble digesting fat.
-Also, early research suggests that taking vitamin K by mouth for can enhance the production of osteocalcin, which plays a role in the body's bone-building and metabolic regulation.
-However, there is no reliable evidence suggesting it improves overall health in people with cystic fibrosis.
+Also, early research shows that taking vitamin K by mouth for can enhance the production of osteocalcin.
+Osteocalcin plays a role in the body's bone-building and metabolic regulation.
+But there is no reliable evidence suggesting that vitamin K improves overall health in people with cystic fibrosis.

 - Diabetes.
-Early research suggests that taking a multivitamin fortified with vitamin K1 does not lower the risk of developing diabetes compared to taking a regular multivitamin.
+Early research shows that taking a multivitamin fortified with vitamin K1 does not lower the risk of developing diabetes compared to taking a regular multivitamin.

 - High cholesterol.
 There is early evidence that vitamin K2 might lower cholesterol in people on dialysis with high cholesterol levels.

 - Liver cancer.
-Taking vitamin K2 does not seem to prevent liver cancer from recurring after curative or possibly curative treatment.
-However, some early research suggests that vitamin K2 might prevent the development of liver cancer in people with liver cirrhosis.
+Taking vitamin K2 does not seem to prevent liver cancer recurrence.
+But some early research shows that taking vitamin K2 reduces the risk of liver cancer in people with liver cirrhosis.

 - Lung cancer.
-Early research suggests that higher dietary intake of vitamin K2 is linked with a reduced risk of lung cancer and lung cancer-related death.
+Early research suggests that higher intake of vitamin K2 from food is linked with a reduced risk of lung cancer and lung cancer-related death.
 Dietary intake of vitamin K1 does not seem to be linked with a reduced risk of these events.